codacy/pulse-user-docs/docs/one-click-integrations/github-integration.md

             -   The first SemVer tag in the repository since there is no previous tag to compare with.
             -   Any tag that does not have a common ancestor (commit) with its previous tag, since Pulse cannot obtain the changes between them.

-        -   Pulse associates the teams of the person who creates the Git tag with the deployment.
+        -   Pulse associates all GitHub teams of the person who creates a Git tag with the corresponding deployment.

     -   **Don't detect deployments automatically**